Spring Thaw Preparation

 All that snow and ice that comes about with the lower temperatures can also weaken the structural integrity of your home.
 Concrete slabs can break and shift, paint can chip, roofing tiles have gotten loose, and your gutters have taken damage from the weight of the snow.
-Watch for each of these issues, and if possible, try to consistently clear the snow from the roof of your home and garage.
+Watch for each of these spring plumbing issues, and if possible, try to consistently clear the snow from the roof of your home and garage.

 You should now focus your attention on the inside of your home.
 Be sure that all the pipes and plumbing are clear and functioning correctly, and not showing any signs of leaks.
 Look around door frames and windows, as gaps around either of these might allow water to get through.